605 E Springfield Ave

 Champaign, IL 61820

-He is interested in economic sociology, technology and social change, and crime and deviance.
+He is interested in economic sociology, technology, and crime and deviance.

 In most of his work, he uses a mixture of computational and qualitative research methods.